GET

 - A UTF-8 string providing a brief description of the action.label

-- AUTF-8 string to be displayed on the button used to execute the action.
-Labels should not exceed 5 word phrases and should start with a verb, to emphasize the action to be taken.
-For example, "Mint NFT", "Vote Yes", or "Stake 1 SOL".disabled
+- A UTF-8 string to be displayed on the button used to execute the action.
+Labels should not exceed five-word phrases and should start with a verb to emphasize the action to be taken.
+For example, "Mint NFT," "Vote Yes," or "Stake 1 SOL".disabled

 - An optionalboolean

 value.
-If present, all buttons associated with the action should be disabled.
-This optional value isfalse
+If present, all buttons associated with the Action should be disabled.
+This optional value is "falsey," meaning that its absence is equivalent toenabled=true

-in use could include an NFT collection that has minted out, or a governance proposal whose voting period as ended.error
+could include an NFT collection that has minted out or a governance proposal whose voting period has ended.error

 - An optional error indication for non-fatal errors, intended to be human readable and presented to the end-user.
 If set, it should not prevent the client from interpreting the action or displaying it to the user.
 For example, the error can be used together withdisabled